 Contingency Funding Plan is applicable to DB Colombo and contains information on governance, funding risks and countermeasures to deal with liquidity stress, which is covered within the Liquidity Policy.
-Market related as well as idiosyncratic events can lead to a temporary or longer-term disruption of DB's access to funding.
-To safeguard DB's liquidity position under moderate and severe stress, DB Colombo established Contingency Funding Plan (CFP).
+Market related as well as DB specific (idiosyncratic) events can lead to a temporary or longer-term disruption of DB's access to funding.
+To safeguard DB's liquidity position under moderate, severe idiosyncratic or combined stress, DB Colombo has established a Contingency Funding Plan (CFP).
 The CFP supports the effective operational management of a stress situation by providing a clear menu of options for safeguarding the bank's funding and liquidity position, and operational procedures for executing those actions.